chrisroadmap/fair-calibrate/README.md

 2. Check the recipe inside the `run` bash script
 3. ./run

 During diagnosis and debugging, scripts can be run individually, but must be run from the directories in which they reside (5 subdirectories deep).
+If you do this, activate your conda environment too (with `conda activate fair-calibrate`).

 Under the existing pattern -- which you are free to change in the `run` recipe -- scripts are automatically run in numerical order by the workflow if they are prefixed with a two digit number and an underscore, in this order:
 - `calibration/`